 9. SOCIOECONOMIC IMPORTANCE

-Mangrove are a extensive source of numerous products such as food, honey, medicines such as; steroids, triterpenes, saponins, flavonoids, alkaloids, tannin, timber and firewood, and services such as recreation, ecotourism, and aesthetics.
+Mangrove are an extensive source of numerous products such as food, honey, medicines such as; steroids, triterpenes, saponins, flavonoids, alkaloids, tannin, timber and firewood, and services such as recreation, ecotourism, and aesthetics.
 They support fisheries, aquaculture, and livelihoods, contributing to food security and income generation.
 Mangroves function as natural barriers which safeguard coastal infrastructure while decreasing economic losses that result from natural disasters.
 The socio-economic development of coastal communities has benefited from mangrove forests because they provide essential resources which support both local and regional populations (Jakovac et al., 2020).
 The mangrove forests function as a control mechanism that determines the fish production in marine ecosystems.
 The mangrove area produces various import and export goods which include multiple types of fodders for shrimp, crabs, shellfish and fish.
 The mangrove ecosystem provides humans with two essential resources which include both food and income while offering additional economic benefits through its various natural products.
 It provides fuel in the form of charcoal and construction materials while also supplying medicinal products.
 The resources provide cultural benefits through their recreational value while supporting tourism activities which create sustainable development prospects.
 The loss of mangroves leads to economic and social problems which reach a critical level of severity.

 10. Conclusion